URL to video, turn any link into a video | HeyGen

 Multilingual video in 175+ languages

 Any video generated from a URL can be translated into 175+ languages with natural narration and accurate lip-sync, without rebuilding or re-recording anything.
-Global teams use this to produce one base video and distribute localised versions across every target market in the same workflow.
-The AI Video Translator handles localisation end to end, including voice matching and captioning, across all supported languages.
+Global teams use this to produce one base video and distribute localized versions across every target market in the same workflow.
+The AI Video Translator handles localization end to end, including voice matching and captioning, across all supported languages.

 Batch processing and API automation